 - 1. KAD traces: obtained crawling a KAD network.
-These traces [11] give the availability of about 6500 peers in the KAD network, sampling their status every 5 minutes for about 5 months. - 2.
+These traces [14] characterize the availability of about 6500 peers in the KAD network, sampling their status every 5 minutes for about 5 months. - 2.
 PlanetLab traces: obtained monitoring the connectivity of PlanetLab nodes.
-These traces [6] consist in the availability status of 669 nodes and were obtained by means of pings sent every 15 minutes between all pairs of the concerned PlanetLab nodes, starting from January 2004 for about 500 days.
+These traces [8] describe the availability status of 669 nodes, which was obtained by means of pings sent every 15 minutes among all pairs of PlanetLab nodes, starting from January 2004 for about 500 days.

-The following table collects the results for the two traces comparing the total number of repairs and the total number of block transfers for both, the Reed-Solomon and the Hierarchical Code.
+The following table depicts the results for the two traces comparing the total number of repairs and the total number of block transfers for the Reed-Solomon and the two instances of Hierarchical Codes.

 Repairs Transfers

 PlanetLab Reed-Solomon 472 30208

-Hierarchical 637 4624
+Hierarchical A 637 4624

+Hierarchical B 487 6920

 KAD Reed-Solomon 765 48960

-Hierarchical 3888 39710
+Hierarchical A 3888 39710

+Hierarchical B 1072 20992

-The results confirm the trend shown in the previous subsection: Hierarchical Codes require a higher number of repairs but a lower communication cost.
+The results confirm the trend that we saw in the previous subsection: Hierarchical Codes require a higher number of repairs but result in a lower amount of blocks to be transferred.
+Once again we see the impact of the two different configurations on the results.